randomtruffles/Dominion_League/rules.md

 ### <a name="1.4"></a>1.4.
 Hiatus

 You retain your tier placement, space permitting (see [2.4](#2.4) and [2.5](#2.5)), during a short break of up to 2 consecutive seasons.
 If you rejoin after a longer break of 3 or more consecutive seasons, you will be placed as a new player.

+<a name="1.4.1"></a>1.4.1.
+For players taking a break starting during Season 53 or earlier, a short break is up to 5 consecutive seasons.

 ### <a name="1.5"></a>1.5.
 Accounts